Firwanaa/CPU-Architecture-Final/README.md

    - Internal CPU register set is hidden from the program.
    - Instructions read operands from and write results to a stack in memory (LIFO data structure).
    - Basic operations include PUSH and POP.

+   ### Stack Operations:
+   - **PUSH:** Adds an argument to the top of the stack.
+   - **POP:** Removes the top value from the stack and returns it to the CPU.

+   ### Stack Implementation:
+   - Operates as a last-in-first-out (LIFO) data structure.
+   - Values are added to the top of the stack.
+   - Data can only be removed from the top of the stack.
+   - Implemented using memory buffers.
+   - May lead to stack overflow error if data exceeds allocated space.

+## Advantages of Stack-Based Architectures

+- Instructions require fewer bits to encode.
+- Register management is automatic.
+- Instruction set remains unchanged.

    **Example: Compute 3*7+2**
 ```assembly